WOTH-CD: Shutdown

 WOTH went off the air permanently on January 23, 2018, at 5:03 p.m.
 The station posted a photo on Facebook depicting its transmitter being turned off.
 According to WOTH's Facebook page, WOTH would move some, but not all, of its subchannels to its sister station WBQC-LD (branded as WKRP-TV).
 Subchannels already moved at the time WOTH was shut down were HSN and Evine.
 Elliot Block, the station owner, stated that within two weeks of WOTH's closing, Decades, Movies! and Heroes & Icons would also be moved to WBQC-LD.

 The station's license was cancelled by the FCC on February 19, 2018.

-Digital television

-The station's digital signal was multiplexed on Channel 20.

 Programming

-WBQC aired network programming except for four hours per week of locally produced programs:
+WOTH aired network programming except for four hours per week of locally produced programs: